Free University of Berlin: Administration

 The ISQ ("Institut für Schulqualität der Länder Berlin und Brandenburg", Institute for Quality of Schools in Berlin and Brandenburg) is an independent facility on the campus.
 It consults local schools and the senate to achieve and develop a high standard of school quality in Berlin and Brandenburg and closely cooperates with the Department of Education and Psychology of the FU.

 The Collegium Musicum of Free University of Berlin was founded during the first semester in 1948/49.
-Under conductor Karl Forster, it merged with the ensemble of the Technical University Berlin in 1954.
+Under conductor Karl Forster, it merged with the ensemble of Technische Universität Berlin in 1954.
 Today, the Collegium Musicum has around 500 members from all fields of studies who spend their leisure time making music.
-It currently consists of five ensembles: a big choir, a chamber choir, two symphony orchestras and a big band.
+It currently consists of five ensembles: a big choir, a chamber choir, two symphony orchestras, and a big band.
 There are frequently events on which the Collegium Musicum plays, for instance on ceremonies.